-Mobile Crisis Management (MCM) involves all support, services and treatments necessary to provide integrated crisis response, crisis stabilization interventions, and crisis prevention activities.
-Mobile Crisis Management services are available at all times, 24-hours-a-day, 7-days-a-week, 365-days-a-year.
-Crisis response provides an immediate evaluation, triage and access to acute mental health, intellectual/developmental disabilities, or substance abuse services, treatment, and supports to effect symptom reduction, harm reduction, or to safely transition persons in acute crises to appropriate crisis stabilization and detoxification supports or services.
+Mobile Crisis Management (MCM) involves all support, services and treatments necessary to provide integrated crisis response, and crisis stabilization interventions, and crisis prevention activities.
+Mobile Crisis Management services are available at all times, 24-hours-a-day, 7-days-a-week, 365 days a year.
+Crisis response provides an immediate evaluation, triage and access to acute mental health, intellectual/developmental disabilities, or substance abuse services, treatment, and supports to effect symptom reduction, harm reduction, or to safely transition persons in acute crises to appropriate crisis stabilization and detoxification supports or withdrawal services.
+Crisis response services include screening and assessment; stabilization and de-escalation; and coordination with, and referrals to, health, social, and other services and supports as needed.
 These services include immediate telephonic or telehealth response to assess the crisis and determine the risk, mental status, medical stability, and appropriate response.